-The 2021 Boise River Float Season: What Changes to Expect
+The 2022 Boise River Float Season: What to Expect & Prepare

 The Boise River is a unique and multi-seasonal natural feature of the city of Boise.
 While you can float the entire length of the river, the section between Barber Park and Ann Morrison Park is the most enjoyable section to navigate.
 While floating down this 6-mile section, you should expect to be in the water for around 3 hours.
 Make sure to pack a cooler of refreshing drinks, water, your favorite snacks, sunscreen, and wear appropriate attire, such as a sun hat and river shoes.

 As the snow begins to melt in the surrounding mountains and the water is raised from spring runoff, the river encounters a transformation every year.
 This leads to the path of the river being changed by the force of the water, trees, and brush being swept downstream, and other natural shifts taking place.
 The water is at a much higher level while the state bleeds off the extra water from Arrow Rock and Lucky Peak Reservoir and is unsafe to enter until the local enforcement has cleared the river for recreation.
 So if you decide to get into the Boise River before that department has given its official open date, you do so at your own risk.
 In 2020, Idaho saw 6 devastating river deaths, one on the Boise River when a woman’s tube flipped.
 It’s important to remember that life vests can prevent serious harm or death along with not partaking in drugs or alcohol while floating, which are both illegal on the Boise River.
 If you are caught with an open container by a police officer you can be issued a citation.
 The Boise River may appear harmless but it is vital to take safety precautions seriously.